deta/space-docs/src/content/docs/use/interface.md

 ![ui-canvas](/docs_assets/use/ui-canvas.png)

 This is your **Canvas**.
 Canvas is like your desktop, but for your Space.
 The individual items that you see on your Canvas are **Tiles**.
-You’ll get a Tile on your Canvas for every app you install, and every project you are building (if you’re a developer).
+You'll get a Tile on your Canvas for every app you install, and every project you are building (if you're a developer).

 If you click on a Tile, it will open that app or project.
 You can also reorganize all the Tiles on your Canvas by dragging and dropping any Tile.